Graphene can...Year: 2014

 From these conversations we designed four artefacts illustrating possible future scenarios with graphene.
 We intend that these scenarios highlight not only unexpected applications for this much-hyped nanomaterial, but also raise questions around the potential futures, behaviours, issues, and controversies that this material brings with it.

 - What might happen if graphene condoms are commonplace?

 - How might we use graphene toilet paper?

 - What ‘artspotters’ might emerge if artworks are shipped by train in crates made from clear Graphene panels?

 - What new risks may ‘nano toys’ introduce to the world of play?

-The exhibit included information on graphene and its properties, potential future applications and the focus of current scientific research.
+The exhibit included information about graphene and its properties, potential future applications and the focus of current scientific research.
 In front of each designed artefact was a description of the imagined scenario, and a description of the ‘persona’ of the person with whom we spoke to.

 Graphene Can... was exhibited at Deptford Town Hall from December 9-11, 2014.
 A day-long symposium was held on December 11, where we presented our project and process to various academic and industry partners including members of Phillips Design, Plot Design, STBY, and Goldsmiths’ Interaction Research Studio.

 Samantha Miller, National Physical Laboratory Teddington, Salzmann Research Lab UCL, Tim Maughan